-- (ii) Consistency with not only development policies but also humanitarian aid policies, education policies, and other relevant policies is assessed, from the perspective of the newly added "Coherence" in the DAC Evaluation Criteria. - (iii) There is a high public interest in the increasing presence of emerging donors.
-Japan's comparative advantages are analyzed with an eye to selecting and concentrating on areas of high comparative advantage, as well as based on possible comparisons with the trends and policies of emerging donors that have a significant influence on target countries and areas. - (iv) In analyzing the relevance of policies, simplistic, perfunctory reviews, where consistency is examined based only on the wording of the Country Development Cooperation Policies, MDGs/SDGs, etc., are to be avoided.
-Detailed reviews should be conducted to see whether the targeted policies and programs are carried out in line with the intents of those policies and goals and ensure consistency with Japan's development policies and other relevant policies.
+- (i) Target policies are reviewed based on the consistency with Japan's high-level policies, international priority issues (in particular, the Sustainable Development Goals (SDGs), initiatives by the international community, trends in cooperation, etc.), and development needs of partner countries, as well as comparative advantages of Japan. - (ii) Consistency with not only development policies but also humanitarian aid policies, education policies, and other relevant policies is assessed, from the perspective of the newly added "Coherence" in the DAC Evaluation Criteria. - (iii) There is a high public interest in the increasing presence of emerging donors.
+Japan's comparative advantages are analyzed with an eye to selecting and concentrating on areas of high comparative advantage, as well as based on possible comparisons with the trends and policies of emerging donors that have a significant influence on target countries and areas. - (iv) In analyzing the relevance of policies, simplistic, perfunctory reviews, where consistency is examined based only on the wording of the priority policies of the Development Cooperation Charter, the Country Development Cooperation Policies, SDGs, etc., are to be avoided.
+Detailed reviews should be conducted to see whether the targeted policies and programs are carried out in line with the intents of those policies and goals and in a manner that ensures strategic consistency with Japan's development policies and other relevant policies.